-This Financial Condition Report ("FCR") is prepared in accordance with the Bermuda Insurance Act of 1978, as amended (the "Insurance Act"), and the insurance (Public Disclosure) Rules 2015.
-This FCR documents the measures governing the business operations, corporate governance framework, solvency, and financial results of Global Atlantic Re Limited ("GA Re" or "the Company") for the year ended December 31, 2023.
-This FCR is prepared to provide information to enable an informed assessment on how GA Re's business is run in a prudent manner.
+This Financial Condition Report ("FCR") for Global Atlantic Re Limited, or "Global Atlantic Re" or "the Company", is prepared in accordance with the Insurance (Public Disclosure) Rules 2015.

+This FCR documents the measures governing the business operations, corporate governance framework, solvency, and financial results of Global Atlantic Re for the year ended December 31, 2024.
+This FCR is prepared to provide information to enable an informed assessment on how Global Atlantic Re's business is run in a prudent manner.

-GA Re was incorporated on December 18, 2012, and is a Bermuda exempted company registered under the Bermuda Insurance Act 1978 as a dual licensed insurer: (i) a Class 3A insurer license to write general business insurance and reinsurance and (ii) a Class C insurer license and accordingly is authorized to write General business and reinsure Long-Term (life) business.
+Global Atlantic Re was incorporated on December 18, 2012, and is a Bermuda exempted company registered under the Bermuda Insurance Act 1978 as a Class C and Class 3A insurer.
+Under its registration as a Class C insurer, the Company reinsures Long-Term (life) business.
+Under its registration as a Class 3A insurer, the Company is authorized to write general business.
 The Company is also registered as a segregated accounts company under the Segregated Accounts Companies Act 2000, however, as of the date of this FCR, no segregated accounts have been established.

-Effective January 1, 2018, GA Re made an election pursuant to section 953(d) of the United States Internal Revenue Code of 1986, to operate subject to United States (U.S.) federal income tax.
+Effective January 1, 2018, Global Atlantic Re made an election pursuant to section 953(d) of the United States Internal Revenue Code of 1986, to operate subject to United States (U.S.) federal income tax.